User Guide

 -

-deletes the patient with NRIC S1234567A from patient records system.
+delete i/S1234567Adeletes the patient with NRIC S1234567A from patient records system.

 Filtering patients by attribute: find

 Let’s say you want to filter for specific patients quickly during a busy shift.
-You can use the find
+You can use the find command to search for patients

 based on their name, age, medical condition, or any other relevant criteria.